howallworks/theoryofeverything/docs/theoryofeverything.en.md

 Now you need to understand the properties of $q.ph .$ and $q.g.$.
 They are corpuscles, not waves.

-Slit diffraction and other effects are easily explained by the fact that photons/electrons or other particles collide with an obstacle/slit and are re-emitted by particles of this obstacle/slit.
+Slit or half-plane diffraction and other effects are easily explained by the fact that photons/electrons or other particles collide with an obstacle/slit and are re-emitted by particles of this obstacle/slit.
 This is also true for single photons/particles from the source.

 The observer effect is also easily explained by the fact that by "observing" we influence the slit/obstacle and thereby disrupt the natural process of photon/particle re-emission from the source by the slit/obstacle particle system.
 As a result, although the human eye is an "observer", it does not affect the processes of re-emission of particles, since it does not have an active impact, but only fixes [[Photon.en|photons]] falling into it.
 On the contrary, if you exert an active influence, the process of re-emission will change.
 If we influence the system, we get a different result of particle dynamics.
 No magic.